nikhilr612/libmp/README.md

 1. Install OpenCV
     - Download pre-compiled binaries: `sudo apt-get install libopencv-core-dev libopencv-imgproc-dev libopencv-imgcodecs-dev`
     - Alternatively, build from source
+2. Install Bazel
-2. By default, this repository's Bazel build files expect OpenCV to be version 4 and installed using the `apt` package manager (i.e., at `/usr`).
+3. By default, this repository's Bazel build files expect OpenCV to be version 4 and installed using the `apt` package manager (i.e., at `/usr`).
 To match build settings to your own OpenCV version and path, modify the following Bazel files:
     - `/third_party/opencv_linux.BUILD` (search for "OPENCV_VERSION")
     - `/WORKSPACE` (search for "linux_opencv")
 ### Windows